Arabic Prepositions: List, Usage, and Everyday Examples

 Common Mistakes When Using Arabic Prepositions

-English often uses a single preposition for several meanings, while Arabic chooses different prepositions based on the underlying idea.
+• Treating Arabic prepositions like English ones.
+English often uses a single preposition to convey several meanings, whereas Arabic uses different prepositions based on the underlying idea.
 This happens because Arabic is concept-based rather than literal.

 Key Differences between Arabic and English Prepositions